|

 27. intolerance

-unwillingness to recognize and respect differences in opinions or beliefs
+unwillingness to respect differences in opinions or beliefs

 He also spoke out against the corruption of the French government, and the intolerance of the Catholic Church.